 Vitamin D is also known as the “sunshine vitamin” because it’s produced in your skin when exposed to sunlight.
 However, most of the time, exposure to sunlight by itself is not enough to take sufficient amounts of vitamin D.

 Vitamin E is an antioxidant.
 It protects cells from damage and repairs the damaged ones.
-It also helps to maintain healthy skin and eyes, and strengthen the body’s natural defense against illnesses and infection.
+It also helps to maintain healthy skin and eyes and strengthen the body’s natural defense against illnesses and infections.

 Our body needs vitamin K for blood clotting which helps to heal wounds.

-These foods are rich in vitamin K: Green leafy vegetables, such as broccoli and spinach and vegetable oils.
+- Green leafy vegetables, such as broccoli and spinach

 Nowadays, a balanced diet full of different vitamins and minerals may still not be sufficient to prevent vitamin deficiencies.
 Deficiencies of vitamin B12 and D are especially pretty common, but still, if you’re planning to take vitamin supplements, make sure to consult a medical doctor first to learn the right ones and dosage suitable for your needs.